AnkitaTandon/NTPEL/README.md

-# NTPEL
+# NPTEL
-C Problems from NTPEL assignments for python beginners
+Problems from NPTEL assignments for _Python beginners_